mattpolzin/nix-idris2-packages/README.md

 #### Flake project
 A flake project can use the Idris2 package set as an input.
-If you want to benefit from the Cachix cash at all (currently only caches the compiler & LSP, but that's quite a bit of time saved), you'll need to avoid changing the `follows` for the package set.
+If you want to benefit from the Cachix cache at all (currently only caches the compiler & LSP, but that's quite a bit of time saved), you'll need to avoid changing the `follows` for the package set.
 ```nix